Sold! Wendy Williams Former NJ Family Mansion “Under Contract” (Exclusive)

 Public records put the property’s worth at more than $2 million, and the home’s nearly $50,000 annual tax bill is based on the home’s assessment at $1.8 million.
 However, public records show that the home’s tax rate is now being reassessed.

-Williams’ custom-built pad sits on three-fourths of an acre and has five bedrooms, four bathrooms and a 2,500 square foot gourmet kitchen.
+Williams’ custom-built pad sits on three-fourths of an acre and has five bedrooms, four bathrooms, and a 2,500 square foot gourmet kitchen.

 Williams and her now ex-husband Kevin Hunter bought the property together while they were still married, and raised their college-aged son there before.
 Under the terms of their divorce, Williams agreed to give Hunter $250,000 to move out of the home, and they agreed to sell the place and split the profits.
 She now tapes her talk show from her new apartment in New York City.